-- Contact information of requestor; - Indication that the request is for public records pursuant to the Public Records Act; - Identification of the requested records adequate for the Public Records Officer to locate the records; and

-- The date of the request. - c.
+- Name and address of requestor; - Other contact information, including telephone number and email address; - Identification of the requested records adequate for the Public Records Officer to locate the records; and - The date of the request. - c.
 Prioritization of records.
-The Public Records Officer may ask a requestor to prioritize installments of the records they are requesting so that particular records may be provided first.
-The Public Records Officer will attempt to produce records in the designated order of priority when feasible. - d.
+The Public Records Officer may ask a requestor to prioritize installments of the records he or she is requesting so that particular records may be provided first.
+A requestor need not prioritize a request.

+- d.
 Copies.
-If the requestor wishes to have copies of the records made instead of simply inspecting them, they should so indicate and make arrangements to make a deposit or pay for the copies, as further discussed in Section 10 below.
+If the requestor wishes to have copies of the records made instead of simply inspecting them, he or she should so indicate and make arrangements to make a deposit or pay for the copies, as further discussed in Section 10 below.
 Costs for copies are set out on the fee scheduled published periodically by the City Clerk and made available in the Public Records Division and on the City's web site. - e.
 Oral Requests.
 The Public Records Officer may accept oral requests for public records that contain the above information by telephone or in person.
-If an oral request is made, the Public Records Officer will confirm receipt of the information and the substance of the request via the public portal. - f.
+If an oral request is made, the Public Records Officer will confirm receipt of the information and the substance of the request in writing. - f.
 Requests made directly to City departments.
 Requests for public records other than identified "counter documents" that are made directly to departments shall be delivered to the Public Records Officer immediately upon receipt for coordinated processing. - g.
-Purpose of request and identity of requestor.
+Purpose of request.
 Generally, the City shall not distinguish among persons requesting records.
-To that end, a requestor need not state the purpose of the request, except that the City will require the requestor to provide information as to the purpose of a request for lists of individuals.
-In that instance, the City shall investigate whether the requestor intends to use the list for commercial purposes.
-The City may require the requestor sign a declaration stating that they will not use the list for commercial purposes.
-Unless otherwise required by law, the City shall not give, sell or provide access to lists of individuals requested for commercial purposes.

-Because the Act and other statutes may limit which persons may receive certain records, the City may also request information from a requestor sufficient to allow a determination as to whether a particular requestor is authorized to receive the records.
+To that end, a requestor need not state the purpose of the request, except that the City will require the requestor to provide information as to the purpose of the request in the following instances: - 1.
+If the request is for a list of individuals, the City shall investigate whether the requestor intends to use the list for commercial purposes.
+The City may require the requestor sign a declaration stating that he or she will not use the list for commercial purposes.
+Unless otherwise required by law, the City shall not give, sell or provide access to lists of individuals requested for commercial purposes. - 2.
+The City may request information from a requestor sufficient to allow a determination as to whether another statute prohibits disclosure of specific information or records to certain persons. - h.

-h.
 Overbroad requests.
 The City may not deny a request for identifiable public records solely because the request is overbroad.
-However, the City may seek clarification, ask the requestor to prioritize the request so that particular records are provided first, and/or communicate with the requestor in an effort to manage the size and complexity of the request.
+However, the City may seek clarification, ask the requestor to prioritize the request so that particular records are provided first, and/or communicate with the requestor in an effort to limit the size and complexity of the request.
 The City may also provide the responsive records in installments over time.